-First, for the Administration to engage in a dialogue with those civil society organizations that focus on the protection of human rights and civil liberties online, to the same extent that it is in dialogue with the Internet companies themselves, and to
+First, for the Administration to engage in a dialogue with those civil society organizations that focus on the protection of human rights and civil liberties online, to the same extent that it is in dialogue with the Internet companies

-provide to civil society any proposals provided to those companies; and
+themselves, and to provide to civil society any proposals provided to those companies; and

-Second, for both the Administration and the companies to be as transparent as possible regarding the steps being taken in response to the government's requests, especially in regard to any changes in the security features of any products or services, or
+Second, for both the Administration and the companies to be as transparent as possible regarding the steps being taken in response to the government's requests, especially in regard to any changes in the security features of any products or

-any changes to policies or practices that determine what speech is censored or reported to the government.
+services, or any changes to policies or practices that determine what speech is censored or reported to the government.

 Internet freedom begins at home.
-When the government sits down secretly with those companies that have practical control over a broad swath of public speech and private communication, and especially if and when those conversations lead to voluntary
+When the government sits down secretly with those companies that have practical control over a broad swath of public speech and private communication, and especially if and when those conversations lead to

-on tech companies to assist in crackdowns on dissent and the targeting of human rights defenders.
+exerting pressure on tech companies to assist in crackdowns on dissent and the targeting of human rights defenders.
 The U.S. could also set dangerous examples to ally governments who are likewise contemplating new counter extremism measures.

 While the United States certainly faces complex national security risks, forfeiting human rights principles and the protections laid down in the Constitution is not the solution.
-Therefore we look forward to working with your team to ensure that as the
+Therefore we look forward to working with your team to ensure that

-government and the Internet industry discuss how best to address the threats the U.S. faces, the rights of all people--both in the U.S. and around the world--are duly represented.
+as the government and the Internet industry discuss how best to address the threats the U.S. faces, the rights of all people--both in the U.S. and around the world--are duly represented.

 The Policy Director is the principal adviser on policy and public affairs to the Chief Executive.
-Alexandra Evans today takes over from David Austin (OBE), who in turn is appointed to replace BBFC Director David Cooke, when he retires from his role as
+Alexandra Evans today takes over from David Austin (OBE), who in turn is appointed to replace BBFC Director David Cooke, when he retires from his

-Director on 10 March.
+role as Director on 10 March.